ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Introduction

-While only few previous researchers have investigated the facial reaction generation task, early studies \cite{huang2018generating,huang2018generative,nojavanasghari2018interactive} frequently employed conditional generative adversarial networks, which take a speaker's facial expression image as a condition signal and output a listener's facial reaction frame.
-However, these approaches do not consider the temporal correlation among continuous frames of human facial behaviour or other modalities such as audio and text, which also contribute to triggering a listener's facial reaction.
-Recent approaches have addressed these gaps by using temporal networks \cite{song2022learning,shao2021personality} and additional speaker audio \cite{song2022learning,shao2021personality} or textual signals \cite{ng2022learning}.
-These models, however, fail to consider the synchrony between the speaker's behavior and the listener's facial reaction (\textbf{Problem 1}), which is crucial for generating photo-realistic facial reactions.
+Early studies \cite{huang2017dyadgan, huang2018generating, huang2018generative} commonly employed conditional generative adversarial networks (CGANs) \cite{mirza2014conditional, choi2018stargan}, which leverage a facial expression image or static facial attributes (\emph{e.g.,} Facial Action Units (AUs)) of the speaker, as conditioning cues.
+These approaches aimed to reproduce each static facial reaction frame of the corresponding listener.
+Nevertheless, these approaches overlooked the temporal correlation spanning consecutive frames of the speaker's facial dynamics.
+Besides, they omitted other speaker behaviour modalities such as audio and text, which are crucial in triggering the listener's facial reactions.
+Recent facial reaction generation approaches address these limitations by incorporating temporal networks (\emph{e.g.,} Long-short-term-memory (LSTM) architecture \cite{song2022learning,shao2021personality,zhou2022responsive}), or coupling with supplemental cues extracted from the speaker's auditory \cite{song2022learning,shao2021personality} or textual \cite{ng2022learning} signals.
+However, these models remain remiss in capturing the \emph{synchrony} between the speaker's behaviour and the corresponding listener's facial response (\textbf{Problem 1}) – a crucial element for creating authentic facial expressions during face-to-face interactions.